 When an active killer targets a school, the standard protocol is to wait for law enforcement to arrive on the scene to stop the violence.

-In 2013, that protocol started to change for many schools with the introduction of the FASTER Saves Lives program, which provides lethal force training and medical response to teachers and staff members.
+In 2013, that protocol started to change for many schools in Ohio and other states with the introduction of the FASTER Saves Lives program, which provides lethal force training and medical response to teachers and staff members.

-Now after four years, FASTER Saves Lives has trained 773 school teachers and staff members from 194 districts in 8 states.
-This includes teachers and staff in 74 of Ohio's 88 counties.
+Now, after five years, FASTER Saves Lives has trained 1,091 school teachers and staff members from 225 districts in 12 states.
+This includes teachers and staff in 76 of Ohio's 88 counties.
+Before the end of the year, the program will also provide "Trauma Medicine for Active Killer Events" training to another 200 staff.

-Created by concerned parents, law enforcement, and nationally-recognized safety and medical experts, FASTER is a groundbreaking, nonprofit program that gives educators practical violence response training.
+Created by concerned parents, law enforcement, and nationally-recognized safety and medical experts, FASTER Saves Lives is a groundbreaking, nonprofit program that gives educators practical violence response training.

-The program offers a carefully structured curriculum offering over 26 hours of hands-on training over a 3-day class that exceeds the requirements of the Ohio Peace Officer Training Academy.
+Funded by donations, classes are provided at no cost to school districts.
+The core program offers a carefully-structured curriculum offering over 26 hours of hands-on training over a 3-day class that exceeds the requirements of the Ohio Peace Officer Training Academy.

-The purpose is not to replace police and EMT, but to allow teachers, administrators, and other personnel on-site to stop school violence rapidly and render medical aid immediately.
+The purpose is not to replace police and EMTs, but to allow teachers, administrators, and other personnel on-site to stop school violence rapidly and render medical aid immediately.